Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D12
+---

+Found a great toold for testing custom ES analysers and then discovered its now broken for the latest version of ES.
+That took quite a few hours of hairpulling and Stack Overflowing but I had the bug confirmed.
+I then discovered the more manual but still useful \_analyse with explain: true which just about saved the day.
+Started a FEM course on JS - From Fundamentals to Functional JS with Bianca Gandalfo.
+Pretty good so far.

+R4D11
+---

+Creating custom analysers for elasticsearch.
+Also explored html5 canvas which is cool.

 R4D10 Mon 4th Mar
 ---